Status

 Data Steward or Custodian

-An individual or organisation with the authority to make decisions regarding data under management.
-This decision making process is assumed to take place with good governance, in line with the CARE principles.
+An individual or organization with the authority to make decisions regarding data under management.
+This decision-making process is assumed to take place with good governance, in line with the CARE principles.

 Digital Preservation